 1. Vitamin B12

 If you search for “how to prevent fatigue” in a textbook or on the internet, vitamin B12 will generally be the number one result.
 Vitamin B12 is a water-soluble vitamin, which has an effect predominantly on the actions and functions of the brain and nervous system.

 One study examined the benefit of vitamin B12 injections over 2,000 people.
 They didn’t find a positive effect until they increased the dosage to 2500-5000mg every 2-3 days.
 However, once they increased the dosage, they found that between 50-80% of people found an increase in energy and stamina with 2-3 weeks (2-3).
 The use of this vitamin to reduce pain has also been examined in people with back pain (4), nerve pain (5) and even cancer (6).

 2. Vitamin C

-This is another vitamin commonly discussed and taken by a large number of individuals and which has lost its proper chemical name!
-Also known as L-ascorbic acid (or ascorbate), Vitamin C is involved with a large number of reactions, particularly with wound healing and as an antioxidant.
+This is another vitamin supplement that’s commonly taken by a large number of individuals.
+It has lost its proper chemical name, which is L-ascorbic acid (or ascorbate).
+Vitamin C is involved with a large number of reactions, particularly with wound healing and as an antioxidant.

 Vitamin C has also been somewhat effective in reducing the duration of symptoms when you get a common cold (7-8).